SyedWaseem07/ClinicPro-Manage-With-Ease/README.md

 2. Start the client:

     ```bash
-    cd client
+    cd frontend
     npm run dev
     ```

    The client will run on http://127.0.0.1:5173/.

-3. Open your browser and visit  http://127.0.0.1:5173/ to access the blog application.
+3. Open your browser and visit  http://127.0.0.1:5173/ to access the ClinicPro.

-## Frontend of BLOGIFYHUB - Where Ideas Thrive.
+## Frontend of ClinicPro - Manage with Ease.

 ### Screenshots of UI